arlac77/one-time-execution-method/README.md

 Define methods that will be executed only once.

-For async functions the resulting Promise of the 1st. invocation will be preserved and always delivered in the future
+For async functions the resulting Promise of the 1st. invocation will be preserved and always delivered in the future.

 # example